Last updated on October 26th, 2023 at 15:49

 What Are The Two Phases Of Steaming Milk?

-There are two phrases of steaming your milk which is aerating, which is often referred to as stretching.
+There are two phrases of steaming your milk, which is aerating, which is often referred to as stretching.
 This phase is injecting air into milk.
-The sizes of air bubbles is important.
+The size of air bubbles is important.
 The smaller longer lasting ones and better than the larger fragile air bubbles that do not last as long.